How To Distribute The Probate Estate

 Community Property (noun):

-Any property acquired or owned by a validly married couple.
+Any property acquired or owned by a valid married couple.
 In the context of probate, if there is no will, community property will usually go entirely to the surviving spouse.
 To read more about community property click here.